COVID-19 safety measures

 - You must have a confirmed pre-booking, including your support person if you wish to bring someone along.
 Waitlist registrations are not considered a confirmed booking.

-- All participants will be screened at entry.
-Please stay home and do not attend the event if:
+- Please stay home and do not attend the event if:

-- The event may be subject to postponement or cancellation due to the COVID-19 situation.
-Diabetes NSW & ACT will continually monitor the updates and alerts from NSW Health and/or ACT Health, and contact registered attendees if there are any changes.
+The event may be subject to postponement or cancellation due to the COVID-19 situation.
+Diabetes NSW & ACT will continually monitor the updates and alerts from NSW and ACT Health, and contact registered attendees if there are any changes.

 By choosing to attend one of our events, you acknowledge and accept that participation is at your own risk.